Berlin gets unwanted Ronald Reagan statue | DW | 07.11.2019

 Reagan, who passed away in 2004, became an honorary citizen of the city in 1992.
 Local officials felt that was sufficient.

-However, thanks to a proposal by US ambassador Richard Grenell, the German capital is getting a bronze image of the former president anyway.
+However, following a proposal by US Ambassador Richard Grenell, the German capital is getting a bronze image of the former president anyway.

-For over ten years, the United States has wanted to honor Reagan with a statue in Berlin.
-However, the administration of the capital had so far rejected numerous applications from US officials and dignitaries.
+For over 10 years, the United States has wanted to honor Reagan with a statue in Berlin.
+However, the administration of the capital had till now rejected numerous applications from US officials and dignitaries.

+Berliners had mixed reactions to the new statue.
+One older woman told DW that she did not mind a statue of Reagan as the US had been a "protecting power" over West Germany.
+But a man in his 30s told DW he was opposed to the statue.

+"I wouldn't be too happy to connect the fall of the Berlin Wall to Ronald Reagan because he was quite a conservative president," he said.
+"He made the Cold War much more intense than it was before."

-Despite this, the United States is going ahead with plans to erect a 7-foot (2.1-meter) statue of the late head of state on the balcony of their Berlin embassy.
-It overlooks the site of the old Berlin Wall and the Reichstag building that houses the German Parliament, the exact spot where Reagan gave a speech in 1987 where he called on Soviet counterpart Mikhail Gorbachev to join forces to bring the Wall down.
+Despite this, the United States went ahead with plans to erect a 7-foot (2.1-meter) statue of the late head of state on the balcony of their Berlin embassy.
+It overlooks the site of the old Berlin Wall and the Reichstag building that houses the German Parliament, the exact spot where Reagan gave a speech in 1987 where he called on Soviet counterpart Mikhail Gorbachev to join forces to reunify Germany and "tear down this Wall."

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.